jhen0409/react-native-debugger/docs/debugger-integration.md

 # Debugger integration

-The Debugger worker is referenced from [react-native](https://github.com/facebook/react-native/blob/master/local-cli/server/util/) debugger-ui.
+The Debugger worker is referenced from [react-native](https://github.com/facebook/react-native/blob/master/local-cli/server/util/) debugger-ui, so it's only working if you're enabled `Debug JS Remotely`, you can debug your app in Chrome Developer Tools, we keep the following tabs:

+* `Console`
+* `Sources`
+* `Network` (Inspect Network requests if you are enabled [Network Inspect](#how-network-inspect-works))
+* `Memory`

 ## Multiple React Native packager (custom port) support